Category: Urban Life

 Red-shouldered hawk (Buteo lineatus)

-• Urban Life: Common pigeons
+• Urban Life: Common pigeons in Atlanta

-Common pigeons (Columba livia)
+Common pigeons (Columba livia).
+Peachtree Center, Atlanta.

 These little rebels don’t care about the rules.